rust-gamedev/rust-gamedev.github.io/content/news/036/index.md

 with a dozen examples and plenty more to go.
 Feel free to add your own shaders to the list!

-Plus, you can now migrate your shaders from GLSL to WGSL using [GLSL2WGSL], a translator tool that should help you with the vast majority of the code.
+Plus, [GLSL2WGSL] is a new translator tool that should help migrate the vast majority of GLSL code to WGSL.

 The above GIF showcases the new additions to the examples for
 [bevy_shadertoy_wgsl]: two shaders originally written in [Shadertoy] by